GabiAnderson/CS4530---Mobile-Applications/README.md

 # CS4530---Mobile-Applications

 Developed a single app in the course of a single semester with 3 teammates.
+Can also be found here: https://github.com/Mistah-Jones/LifeStyle_App

+## Final
+Presentation of the final app can be found here: https://youtu.be/1tVmExW3tzk

 ## Part 1
 Our "client" request we develop a lifestyle app designed to help people manage their dialy lives.